Case Study

 The Project

 IGV Housing is reimagining how homes are built in Canada.
-Through proprietary offsite construction methods, they're producing homes that are more efficient to build, better suited to the Canadian climate, and genuinely beautiful to live in.
+Through proprietary offsite construction methods, they're producing homes that are more efficient to build, better suited to the Canadian climate, and worth living in.
 Their ambition is large: to help solve the housing affordability crisis and open the market to a generation of Canadians who have been priced out of it.

 That kind of mission requires more than a marketing campaign.
-It requires buy-in — from federal, provincial, and municipal policymakers; from developers; from the communities where IGV will operate; and from the individuals who might ultimately call one of their homes home.
+It requires buy-in: from federal, provincial, and municipal policymakers; from developers; from the communities where IGV will operate; and from the people who might one day live in one of their homes.

 IGV recognized that the conventional construction industry playbook wasn't going to cut it.
 They needed something more human, more story-driven.
 That's why they chose to work with Olam Films.